iftikhar8/thesis/metrics/metrics.md

 Initial aim was to perform a meta-analysis and see how variables of connectivity, e.g. self-recruitment, varied across these studies using biophysical models.

 ##Research design
 We conducted a search for marine biology papers, looking at connectivity, in the last 6 year period (2010-2015) that used a biophysical model in their methods.
 The start date of 2010 was chosen arbitrarily, to limit the search to a manageable amount of papers-note this was not an exhaustive search.
 The online search engines, ISI Web of Knowledge and SCOPUS, were queried with the keywords connectivity, model* and marine.
 The search returned 59 papers that fit within the scope of our study, consisting of 248 authors and published in 31 unique journals.
 The full list of references is available at [provide reference to .csv at github perhaps or in supplementary material?].
-The topics of these journals were varied, with themes such as ecology, oceanography and genetics.
+The papers were published in journals with a diverse range of themes (e.g. ecology, oceanography, and genetics).

 *Do I want to provide a summary of impact factors?
 Show how they are connectivity models are being published in high impact journals, i.e. They are taken seriously*

-##Connectivity Metrics
+##Connectivity metrics & their parameters
 In 59 papers, we found over 30 different parameters used to describe the resulting patterns of connectivity & dispersal.
 This became a problem when we wanted to compare our model against other similar studies, a useful tool for evaluating the robustness & accuracy of your study.
 In a field where there are so many metrics, which ones should be reported?
-The two biggest issues were 1) that people created their own metric, which no one else used and 2) that people used one variations of a parameters, e.g. mean, median or upper quartile.
-The most common metrics ([Table 1]) used were

- These various metrics consisted of newly created metrics to different variations of the same measure, e.g. mean or median distance travelled.
-Another point of confusion in comparing studies is that there is confusion of the definitions of self-recruitment and local-retention within the papers in the dataset. {Burgess:2014cf} stated the definitions clearly and succinctly, local retention is the fraction of offspring produced by a population that also recruits into that population; and self-recruitment is the fraction of recruitment to a site comprised of individuals born in that site.
+The two biggest issues were that people created their own unique metric, and that people used reported a single parameter of a metric, e.g. mean, median, or upper quartile.
+The most common parameters used related to distance the particles travelled and measures of self-recruitment, local-retention and settlement success ([Table 1][T1]).
+Although this isn't as clear cut as it may seem, as there is confusion about the definitions of self-recruitment and local retention-often used interchangeably-amongst the studies.
+To clarify, {Burgess:2014cf} stated the definitions clearly and succinctly, local retention is the fraction of offspring produced by a population that also recruits into that population; and self-recruitment is the fraction of recruitment to a site comprised of individuals born in that site.

+### Heat maps

 Idea is to propose a suite of metrics that should be published in all studies.
 Connectivity metrics.
 Transport Success